Deltares/fews-web-oc/tests/docker/zap/README.md

+# Cypress E2E tests.

 # Configure the web service to be used by the web oc.
-On teamcity we do something similar like this:
+The weboc is in the dist folder that was created in the previous step.

-cat > tests/docker/zap/weboc-nginx/app-config.json <<EOL
+cat > dist/app-config.json <<EOL
 {
 "VUE_APP_FEWS_WEBSERVICES_URL": "my webservice url", "VUE_APP_MAPBOX_TOKEN": "my token"
 }
 EOL

-# Copy the latest weboc build to the ngnix build directory and build the nginx image with the weboc (we may also use a volume mount instead).

-docker compose --project-directory . build

-# Create a network to allow the zap scanner to connect to the weboc container.
-docker network create zapnet
+# Remove all containers:

+docker rm cypress
+docker rm nginx-weboc

+cd tests/docker/cypress

-# Run the weboc detached.
+# Start the web oc in the background.
-docker run -d --net zapnet --name weboc-nginx -t deltares/delft-fews/weboc-nginx:latest
+docker compose up nginx-weboc -d
-# Run the scanner until completion.
+# Run the cypress e2e tests.
-docker run --name weboc-zap --net zapnet -v c:/temp/zap:/zap/wrk/:rw -t owasp/zap2docker-stable zap-full-scan.py -t http://weboc-nginx -g gen.conf -r report.html -x report.xml -J report.json

-# When doen, the report is in the zap directory

-docker stop weboc-zap
-docker rm weboc-zap
+docker compose up cypress

-docker stop weboc-nginx
+docker compose stop
-docker rm weboc-nginx
+docker rm cypress
-docker image rm  deltares/delft-fews/weboc-nginx
+docker rm nginx-weboc

-# After zap has generated the report.xml the zap2junit.xsl transformation will create a junit compliant version from it.